cgascoig/ciscospark-websocket/README.md

 ## Getting Started
 ### Prerequisites
- - Python's async features (async/await) are used, so requires Python 3.5 (tested with Python 3.6.2)
+ - Python's async features (async/await) are used, so requires Python 3.6 (tested with Python 3.6.2)
  - [pipenv](https://docs.pipenv.org) is used to manage requirements.
 As long as you have pipenv installed you should just need to run `pipenv install` to install all the dependencies.
+ - If you want to install the dependencies manually, you should only need the following packages from PyPI:
+   - `uuid`
+   - `ciscosparkapi`
+   - `websockets`

 ## Usage
 ### Example